 Preparing for Long Term Senior Care

-Preparing for Long-Term Care over the Holidays
+Preparing for Long-Term Care Over the Holidays

-- Environmental deterioration: Make sure you look around the house to see what kind of shape it is in since the last time you visited.
+- Environmental degradation: Make sure you look around the house to see what kind of shape it is in since the last time you visited.
 Is it becoming disheveled?
-Are household items being put in odd places they should not be?
+Are household items being put in odd places where they should not be?
 Are there signs of damage such as a flash fire in the kitchen or automobile damage in the garage?
 These can be important visual clues that physical or mental deterioration is starting to take a toll.

 Making a Long-Term Care Action Plan